elikkatzgit/aws-lambda/README.md

 What?

-Lambda function to shut down instances if they have tag AutoOff:True
+Lambda function to shut down instances if they have tag AutoOff:True and send an email notification

 How?